PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/AdvancedPowerBI.md

 ---

 # Advanced Power BI
-Today, we primarily work on our dashboard to **finish and hand it in before 17:00 today!** However, there is much more to learn in Power BI!
+Today, we primarily work on our dashboard to **finish and present it tomorrow at the SDG conference in the Production House (Fs3.002)!** However, there is much more to learn in Power BI!
 Becoming an advanced Power BI user is optional ofcourse but will gain you skills and a certificate which can help you with your future career!

 If you still need to work on your dashboard, do this instead.
-Remember that **the deadline for handing in the Dashboard is Today (Thursday of week 7) at 17:00!** If you feel like you don't need to recap or need some time off, today is a good day for that.
-You should take some time to recharge if you feel like it :)
+Remember that **the deadline for handing in the Dashboard is Friday of week 7) at 17:00!** If you feel like you don't need to recap or need some time off, today is a good day for that.
+You should take some time to recharge if you feel like you're well prepared :).

-Please follow the links below to continue the class:
+Today, there are 3 proposed activities:
-0. Carreer track:
+0. Completing the Data Analyst carreer track: ? hours
 1. Proposed workshop: 3 hours
+2. Optional but recommended: Getting more advanced
-2. Working on Dashboard: -
+3. Working on Dashboard: -

 ## Questions or issues?